 Floyd was also a head coach in the National Basketball Association for five seasons with the Chicago Bulls (1998-2002) and New Orleans Hornets (2003-04).
 He led a major rebuilding effort with the Bulls following the departure of coach Phil Jackson, Michael Jordan and Scottie Pippen.
 Floyd directed the Hornets to the 2004 NBA playoffs, where they lost to Miami in a seven-game first round series.

 After his first UTEP team (2010-11) featured eight seniors, Floyd has spent the last three years building the program from the ground up.
-Progress has been readily apparent, with the Miners registering 15 wins in 2011-12, 18 in 2012-13 and 23 in 2013-14.
-UTEP returned to postseason play for the first time in three years in 2014, participating in the CBI.
+Progress has been readily apparent, with the Miners climbing from 15 wins in 2011-12 to 22 in 2014-15.
+UTEP made its second straight postseason appearance in 2015, earning a spot in the NIT field.